 There are only five other Restaurant Suntory locations; three in Mexico City, one in Acapulco and one in Taipei.
 I am seriously tempted to book my next vacation based on these restaurant locations.
 The bottom line is dinner at Restaurant Suntory is one you will be talking about long after you head back to the mainland or wherever your final destination may be.

 After dinner, take time to explore the shops in the center.
 If you saved room, a light and refreshing dessert can be found at Island Vintage Shave Ice on the main level of the center.
-Their delicious Hawaiian Shaved Ice desserts start with a scoop of shaved ice, topped with fresh fruit of choice like mango, papaya or pineapple and then topped with a scoop of freshly made sorbet.
+Their delicious Hawaiian Shaved Ice desserts start with a scoop of shaved ice, topped with fresh fruit of choice like mango, papaya, or pineapple, and then topped with a scoop of freshly made sorbet.

 Royal Hawaiian Hotel Mai Tai

 Located beachside, the bar offers great views of the ocean and Diamond Head.
 It’s a perfect place to relax and enjoy the essence of Waikiki Beach and feel the spirit of the Island.
+The Mai Tai Bar also features daily live music from 6 – 10 PM.

 What & Where: